rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 In this section, I will import and clean the data.

 ## BLS Data
-First, I will import the main data set, whihc is labeled `la.data.64.County`.
+First, I will import the main data set, which is labeled `la.data.64.County`.
 This contains all of the unemployment numbers.

 ```r